flytegg/twilight/README.md

 **Tab List (Player List Header/Footer)**

-Pretty straightforward, lets you customize the TabList of your server with just one method.
+Twilight also provides a way to customize the TabList of your server.
 Like the sidebar, this can be made dynamic by simply having a BukkitRunnable that updates the TabList lines every 20 ticks (1 second).

 ```kotlin
 scoreboard.updateTabList(